ScyPyna/ENTWINE-Lab/Wiki/01_Lab/Manuals_and_Advices/README.md

 • Inject approximately 20–25 µL of sample solution (depending on the final chamber area).

 #### Final sealing
-• Seal the open sides using vaseline or parafilm.
+• Seal the open sides using parafilm.

-When sealed with parafilm, the chamber can be washed and reused multiple times.
+These chambers are disposable and not suitable for cleaning or reuse.

 ---